The Keystone Group is a boutique management consulting firm you may never have heard of… until today.

 The Keystone Group Internships

-The Keystone Group offers internship programs at both the undergraduate and MBA levels.
+The Keystone Group offers internship programs at the undergraduate level.
 Keystone internships offer a chance for candidates to get to know the firm and the type of work it engages in, and also for the firm to get an extended look at potential future consultants.

-The Keystone Group also offers a diversity internship program called the “Diversity & Inclusion Leadership Program” for rising sophomores as well as another program called the “Consultant Development Program (CDP).”
+The Keystone Group also offers a program called the “Consultant Development Program (CDP).”
 Learn more about internships at The Keystone Group and apply here.

 The Keystone Group Interview

 Now that you know more about the culture at The Keystone Group, it’s time to think about The Keystone Group interviews.
 Like the recruiting process at most management consulting firms, The Keystone Group interview is a multi-step process.
 There are typically three rounds of interviews for TKG.